 Suddenly, reports are appearing almost daily.
 Prominent witnesses are reporting unexplainable objects in our skies.
 Recently, journalist Bill Whitaker presented an extensive report on 60 Minutes on the increase in sightings of UAPs.

-And then there’s the ufo report due to be released to Congress sometime over the next couple of months.
+And then there’s the ufo report released to Congress in late June.

 What does it all mean?

 For starters, the probability that disclosure might happen sometime in the near future is real.
 Don’t ask me for an exact date and time though.
 No one can predict this.
 It’s like the return of Jesus.
 Everyone has an opinion of when it will happen.
 But then again, people have been guessing and missing the mark for two thousand years.